khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 #### View alerts

-The Overview dashboard includes a high-level summary of alert events across all Sourcegraph services.
+The Overview dashboard includes a high-level summary of alert events across all Khulnasoft services.

 On service dashboards, a summary of alert events for that service is available.
 Alerts can be filtered by level using the "Filter alert level" selector at the top of the dashboard.